3 Reasons You Should Text Your Customers

 1. Instant communication

 Consumers who receive a response within 10 minutes are three times more likely to visit a store than those who received a slower response.
 Text messaging gives you the opportunity to respond faster and have your message read sooner since consumers often open and respond to text messages faster than emails.
-The average person will respond to a text message within 90 seconds versus 90 minutes for an email, meaning your message not only gets to him or her faster but has a higher chance of resulting in a sale.
+The average person will respond to a text message within 90 seconds versus 90 minutes for an email, meaning your message not only gets to them faster but has a higher chance of resulting in a sale.

 2. More likely to be read